Dr. Michael Delahoyde

 (Ward 118; Anderson 113):

-April 3, 1576 -- Oxford seems to be in good spirits on his way home, although he is about to meet some pirates.
+April 3, 1576 -- Oxford seems to be in good spirits as he looks towards his journey home, although rumors about his wife may soon be erosive.

-April 20, 1576 -- He refused to land in Dover where various Cecils had gone to meet him.
+April 20, 1576 -- Approximately on Good Friday, Oxford boarded ship for home.
+After encountering pirates who ransacked his luggage, he refused to land in Dover where various Cecils had gone to meet him.
 He refused to speak to them at all and went straight to the Queen.

 Anderson, Mark.
 "Shakespeare" by Another Name.
 NY: Gotham/Penguin, 2005.